Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Pressing the button once should make laptop enter sleep mode.
 1. The power LED should be blinking green, indicating the laptop is sleeping.

+### ECR021.001 Keyboard (function key: RGB keyboard toggle) in OS (Ubuntu 20.04)

+**Test description**

+This test verifies that the RGB keyboard toggle hotkey is handled properly by the operating system.

+**Test configuration data**

+1. `FIRMWARE` = coreboot
+1. `OPERATING_SYSTEM` = Ubuntu 20.04

+**Test setup**

+1. Proceed with the [Common](#common) section.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Press the RGB keyboard toggle hotkey twice and note the result each time

+**Expected result**

+1. Pressing the button once should disable the keyboard backlight
+1. Pressing the button again should re-enable the keyboard backlight

+### ECR021.002 Keyboard (function key: RGB keyboard toggle) in OS (Windows 11)

+**Test description**

+This test verifies that the RGB keyboard toggle hotkey is handled properly by the operating system.

+**Test configuration data**

+1. `FIRMWARE` = coreboot
+1. `OPERATING_SYSTEM` = Windows 11

+**Test setup**

+1. Proceed with the [Common](#common) section.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Press the RGB keyboard toggle hotkey twice and note the result each time

+**Expected result**

+1. Pressing the button once should disable the keyboard backlight
+1. Pressing the button again should re-enable the keyboard backlight

+### ECR022.001 RGB keyboard next color FN key in OS (Ubuntu 20.04)

+**Test description**

+This test verifies that the RGB keyboard next color hotkey is handled properly by the operating system.

+**Test configuration data**

+1. `FIRMWARE` = coreboot
+1. `OPERATING_SYSTEM` = Ubuntu 20.04

+**Test setup**

+1. Proceed with the [Common](#common) section.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Press the RGB keyboard color hotkey repeatedly until the keyboard cycles through all color modes

+**Expected result**

+1. Pressing the button once should switch the keyboard color
+1. All color modes according to product documentation should be accessible

+### ECR022.002 RGB keyboard next color FN key in OS (Windows 11)

+**Test description**

+This test verifies that the RGB keyboard next color hotkey is handled properly by the operating system.

+**Test configuration data**

+1. `FIRMWARE` = coreboot
+1. `OPERATING_SYSTEM` = Windows 11

+**Test setup**

+1. Proceed with the [Common](#common) section.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Press the RGB keyboard color hotkey repeatedly until the keyboard cycles through all color modes

+**Expected result**

+1. Pressing the button once should switch the keyboard color
+1. All color modes according to product documentation should be accessible

+### ECR023.001 RGB keyboard brightness down FN key in OS (Ubuntu 20.04)

+**Test description**

+This test verifies that the RGB keyboard brightness down hotkey is handled properly by the operating system.

+**Test configuration data**

+1. `FIRMWARE` = coreboot
+1. `OPERATING_SYSTEM` = Ubuntu 20.04

+**Test setup**

+1. Proceed with the [Common](#common) section.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Press the RGB keyboard brightness down hotkey and note the result

+**Expected result**

+1. Pressing the button once should lower the keyboard backlight

+### ECR023.002 RGB keyboard brightness down FN key in OS (Windows 11)

+**Test description**

+This test verifies that the RGB keyboard brightness down hotkey is handled properly by the operating system.

+**Test configuration data**

+1. `FIRMWARE` = coreboot
+1. `OPERATING_SYSTEM` = Windows 11

+**Test setup**

+1. Proceed with the [Common](#common) section.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Press the RGB keyboard brightness down hotkey and note the result

+**Expected result**

+1. Pressing the button once should lower the keyboard backlight

+### ECR024.001 RGB keyboard brightness up FN key in OS (Ubuntu 20.04)

+**Test description**

+This test verifies that the RGB keyboard brightness up hotkey is handled properly by the operating system.

+**Test configuration data**

+1. `FIRMWARE` = coreboot
+1. `OPERATING_SYSTEM` = Ubuntu 20.04

+**Test setup**

+1. Proceed with the [Common](#common) section.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Press the RGB keyboard brightness up hotkey and note the result

+**Expected result**

+1. Pressing the button once should increase the keyboard backlight

+### ECR024.002 RGB keyboard keyboard brightness up FN key in OS (Windows 11)

+**Test description**

+This test verifies that the RGB keyboard brightness up hotkey is handled properly by the operating system.

+**Test configuration data**

+1. `FIRMWARE` = coreboot
+1. `OPERATING_SYSTEM` = Windows 11

+**Test setup**

+1. Proceed with the [Common](#common) section.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
+1. Press the RGB keyboard brightness up hotkey and note the result

+**Expected result**

+1. Pressing the button once should increase the keyboard backlight